brokencircles/brokencircles.github.io/_posts/2020-12-31-Surplus-bin-sort.md

-# Surplus bin sort algorithm
+# Surplus Bin Sort Algorithm

 A manual sort through my waste (surplus) bin over xmas 2020 revealed that we are still a long way away from circular packaging.
 That was the theme of this weeks mixed-media postcard.